TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

 What they cannot work around is the fact that *raw* **Rotary Encoders** require **4** GPIO pins.
 If the encoder acts as a switch when you press it, you need a total of **5** GPIO switches.

 That's why there are also *advanced* **Rotary Encoders** (discussed elsewhere): the encoder is mounted on a separate breakout board with its own mini-processor who does all the heavy lifting: signal interpretation, noise, post-processing, communication.
+This is what *smart* **Rotary Encoders** look like:

 <img src="images/RotaryEncoder_Smart.png" width="30%" height="30%" />

+In the image, you can clearly identify the dedicated microprocessor on the back of the board.

 Such boards typically communicate via *IC2*: just two GPIO pins are needed (not five), and they are shared among all other *I2C* devices.
 If you increase the number of **Rotary Encoders** in your project, the number of required GPIO stays the same.

-In this section, I am looking at working with **Rotary Encoders** directly.
+In this section, we are looking at the *raw* **Rotary Encoders** and how you work with them directly.

 ## Testing A *Raw* Rotary Encoder